 Christmas morning my housemate Candi padded into my bedroom and wished me a Merry Christmas.
 “You want to see our white Christmas?”
 I joked.

-I pulled the shade and gasped.
+I lifted the shade and gasped.
 Six inches of marshmallow cream glistened in the morning sun—a living Christmas card.

 We squealed and rushed to dress.
 The guys showed up with sleds, and we romped like kids.